Guz-Ali/distributed-key-val-storage-tests/README.md

 - Now generate public key in the other VM, and copy public key to this VM.
 - VMs should be able to connect to each other with just 'ssh ip_number' (instead of ssh user@ip_number)
 - To add all ssh connections, save the public keys in a text file and copy it to all VMs' authorized_keys file.
+- Take a look at scripts/connect-instances.sh to see how to do them all the steps at once for an instance.
+Do not run this script as it doesn't work as intended.
+Instead use the code to setup ssh and pass public keys between instances.

 Setting up Cassandra
 - Here we will set up Cassandra servers on all instances
+- Direct to scripts folder with cd scripts
 - First run: sh run-script-on-all-VMs.sh setup-cassandra.sh
 - This will setup Cassandra on all instances.
 - Connect to small-instance-1 and configure with vim /etc/hosts to add all IP addresses for all instances
 - Configure the same file for all instances but only change the small-instance-x ip address to its own ip address.
-- In each instance, configure inside cassandra folder conf/cassandra.yaml to change listen_address, rpc_address to small-instance-x, and seed to the ip address of small-instance-x.
+- In each instance, configure inside cassandra folder conf/cassandra.yaml to change listen_address, rpc_address to "small-instance-x", and seed to the ip address of small-instance-x.
-- In each instance, start Cassandra by running from the cassandra folder bin/cassandra (might require -R option to run as root).
+- In each instance, start Cassandra by running from the cassandra folder: bin/cassandra (might require -R option to run as root).
 - Run from the cassandra folder: bin/nodetool status to see active or down cassandra servers.

 Running Cassandra Tests